The Sensitivity of Eclipse Mapping to Planetary Rotation: Introduction

 Mapping exoplanets has been a major development in the characterization of their atmospheres.
 By exploiting the geometry of the way one observes an exoplanet as it rotates and orbits its host star, one can pull out multiple spatial dimensions of information about the planet's surface brightness from a 1-dimensional variation of brightness with time.
 Mapping therefore bridges the gap between the inference of fundamental bulk properties of exoplanets --- including mass, radius, and equilibrium temperature --- and the eventual goal of directly resolving their features.

 Planetary mapping in its most general form encompasses any structure revealed through the planet's spin, orbit, or spectrum \citep[for a review, see][]{Cowan2018}.
 Orbital phase curves, for example, map exoplanets longitudinally as successive hemispheres are made visible through a planetary orbit \citep[for a review, see][]{par17}.
-This style of mapping reveals structures such as day-night brightness contrasts \citep[e.g.~][]{knu07b,Demory2016}. \citet{Williams2006} and \citet{Rauscher2007b} first evaluated the feasibility of using the occulting edge of the star as a natural mask of an exoplanet during secondary eclipse; \citet{dew12} and \citet{maj12} were then the first to put the technique into practice to make 2-dimensional exoplanet emission maps.
+This style of mapping reveals structures such as day-night brightness contrasts \citep[e.g.~][]{knu07b,Demory2016}. \citet{Williams2006} and \citet{Rauscher2007b} first evaluated the feasibility of using the occulting edge of the star as a natural mask of an exoplanet during secondary eclipse; \citet{dew12} and \citet{maj12} were the first to put the technique into practice to make 2-dimensional exoplanet emission maps.

 Mapping also constrains properties of the atmosphere by comparing the spatial distribution of brightness with the predicted structure of outgoing radiation from atmospheric circulation models \citep[e.g.~][]{Menou2009,Showman2010,Showman2020,Leconte2013,heng15,amu16,Wolf2017,Tan2019}.
 Many of these results come from phase curve mapping of close-in giant planets (``Hot Jupiters''), with phase variations probing their thermal and reflective (albedo) spatial structures.
 One notable example is inferring longitudinal offsets of the hottest emitting regions of a planet through offsets in time of the observed minimum and maximum of its phase variations \citep[e.g.~][]{knu09b,knu12,Demory2013,zel14,zha18,Schlawin2018}.
+There have been several efforts to explore the reach of what one can infer via mapping for observations both present and future \citep[e.g.,][]{cow08,Luger2021}, as it provides a capability to map certain brightness structures that are unique to the technique.
+For example, for a planet that gets eclipsed with an orbit at any angle other than purely edge-on ($i \neq 90^\circ$), any differences in brightness by observed latitude will manifest as a change in the eclipse shape \citep{Rauscher2007b,dew12,maj12,Cowan2018}.
+This provides the first piece of information about the planet's brightness structure unlocked uniquely by mapping through occultation.
+Beyond this information, it is helpful to understand as much as possible about the limitations of the additional information available through eclipse mapping, to determine where independent constraints of brightness maps can most usefully complement our understanding of planetary maps.